China: Xi visits Tibet for the first time as president | DW | 23.07.2021

 Xi visited Tibet just twice before.
 Once in 2011, when he served as China's vice-president.
 Before that, in 1998, when he was Fujian province's party chief.

 Xi flew into the city of Nyingchi on Wednesday.
-Footage released by local media show Xi being greeted by a crowd waving China flags as left the plane.
+Footage released by local media showed Xi being greeted by a crowd waving Chinese flags as he left the plane.
 The Chinese leader received a "warm welcome" in Tibet by "masses of all ethnic groups," according to the Chinese media.

 He was also accompanied by the vice chairman of China's Central Military Commission and a senior general in the People's Liberation Army, according to news agency Reuters.